Game on. In the Computer Game Design program, students use state-of-the-art technology to create their own games from day one.

 As a Computer Games Design major, you will study both the sciences and the arts in a collaborative, problem-solving environment.
 The program offers a BFA undergraduate degree, a graduate MA degree, a Game Design minor, a minor with sports management, as well as international exchange partnerships.
 Another plus: the Computer Game Design program hosts the only U.S. Serious Game Institute, which focuses on game-related applied research and innovations.

-Step One: Apply to George Mason through the Common Application or visit http://admissions.gmu.edu/ for more information.
-You do not need to wait to get a response from Admissions before moving to step two.
+Apply to George Mason through the Common Application or visit Mason's Admissions office for more information and to apply with the Mason Exclusive Online Application.
+After applying, and once you receive your G# from Admissions, you can move to step two.
 For current Mason students, see step two below.

-Step Two: In addition to the application to George Mason University, Computer Game Design, BFA requires the submission of two writing samples (see prompts below) and allows applicants the option to submit samples of artwork.
-You are strongly encouraged to submit your writing sample simultaneously with your application to the university.
+In addition to the application to George Mason University, the Computer Game Design BFA requires the submission of two writing samples (see prompts below) and allows applicants the option to submit samples of artwork.
+You are strongly encouraged to submit your writing sample as soon as you receive your G# from admissions, in Step One.

-Complete the form and submit your materials online.
-Writing sample submission deadlines are the same as university application deadlines.
+Submit your materials through Slideroom Writing sample submission deadlines are the same as university application deadlines.
+You can begin submission of your writing sample starting August 1.

 Write a 250- to 300-word essay about your interest in computer game design.
 Address why studying game design will help fulfill your intellectual/artistic, and professional goals, detail what industry career path interests you, and talk about how your studies will help you achieve that goal.